globus/automation-examples/README.md

 before the script is executed.
 The path can also be changed by specifying a different value of `DESTINATION_PATH` in `globus_folder_sync.py`.
 The script launches a web browser to get an OAuth authorization code.
-After you consent and copy the code code to the 'Enter the auth code' prompt, access and refresh tokens are obtained from the Globus Auth service and saved in transfer-data.json file to avoid going through the OAuth flow every time, when the application is executed.
+After you consent and copy the code to the 'Enter the auth code' prompt, the script requests access and refresh tokens from the Globus Auth service and saves them into transfer-data.json file to avoid going through the OAuth flow every time, when the application is executed.

 ```